Skip to content

 kubectl get pvc harbor-registry -n harbor -o jsonpath='{.spec.resources.requests.storage}'

-Additionally, check the status of the PVC to ensure it’s Bound and the events for any issues.
+Additionally, check the status of the PVC to ensure it’s Bound

 kubectl get pvc harbor-registry -n harbor